hsheth2/hsheth2.github.io/projects.markdown

 This all culminated in us running our own competition, [CTF(x)](https://ctf-x.github.io/).
 Almost [500 teams](https://ctftime.org/event/348) participated in the CTF, and no team was able to get a perfect score.
 After the competition, we posted detailed  [writeups](https://github.com/ctf-x/ctfx-problems-2016) for all the problems.

-## Hackathon Projects
+## Minor Projects

+#### Usable Projects

+- [PPA Stats](https://github.com/hsheth2/ppa-stats) - The fastest way to view download statistics for a package published in a PPA on Launchpad.
+[Try it out!](https://ppa-stats.sheth.io/)
+- [Yale Event Calendars](https://github.com/hsheth2/yale-event-calendars) - Adds Yale-related calendars directly to your calendar, and keeps them automatically updated.
+[Try it out!](https://yale-calendars.sheth.io/)

+#### Maintenance

+- [cava-ppa](https://github.com/hsheth2/cava-ppa) - An Ubuntu package for the [CAVA](https://github.com/karlstav/cava) music visualizer.
+Take a look at the [download stats](https://ppa-stats.sheth.io/#/?ppaName=ppa&ppaOwner=hsheth2&packageName=cava).
+- [mysql-low-memory](https://github.com/hsheth2/mysql-low-memory) - A MySQL Docker image with lower memory requirements.
+I have no clue who's using it, but it has 50K+ pulls on the [Docker Hub](https://hub.docker.com/r/hsheth2/mysql-low-memory).

+#### Hackathons

 I've competed in a bunch of different hackathons.
 The code that we write during hackathons isn't pretty, and may require [minimal configuration and tweaking](https://xkcd.com/1742/) to get working.
+In this list, 🥇 indicates first place, 🥈 indicates second place, and 🏆 indicates some other prize.

 - [Opinionate](https://github.com/hsheth2/opinionate) - MIT Blueprint 2015 🥈
 - [Pinpoint](https://github.com/hsheth2/pinpoint) - MIT Blueprint 2016